Administrative Review BoardTreating complaints about States services fairly

 The ARB is made up of two panels:

-- The Complaints Panel – the evidence for each complaint is examined by four members of this panel to decide whether it meets the criteria to go forward to a Review Board for a public hearing.
+- The Complaints Panel – the evidence for each complaint is examined by three members of this panel to decide whether it meets the criteria to go forward to a Review Board for a public hearing.

 - The Review Panel – if a case is approved by the Complaints Panel, a member of this panel is selected to be the independent member on a four-person Review Board.
 The Review Board holds a public hearing to decide whether to uphold the person’s complaint against a States committee.